israellevin/marmalade/README.md

 - **[cl-patterns](https://github.com/defaultxr/cl-patterns)** is built on top of Supercollider and does it cooler and lispier.
 - **[Sonic Pi](https://sonic-pi.net/)** is something else we can learn from.

-For all these options we can use the same named pipe that we use for writing the tags to send audio instructions to the player.
+For all these options we can use redis pub-sub to deliver the musical notation from generator to player.
+We can probably use redis's expiration mechanism to avoid playing sounds if the player hasn't gotten around to playing them in time.

+## Thoughts

 ### Schedule

 Maybe we create an evolving potential structure of a jam, represented as a directed graph of contexts (or tag collections).
 The schedule outlines the temporal structure of the jam without specifying the musical content.
 In many cases it makes sense to start jams with a common schedule for all players, outlining the basic structure of the jam, but as the schedule evolves over time it may end up being different for different players, and it may be interesting to start jams with different schedules for different players.

+### Events

+Maybe we want to allow generators to subscribe to events in the jam, such as the start of a new context, the end of a track, or the end of the jam.
+This could be handy for generators that need to know when to start or stop producing audio, or when to change the way they produce audio, without explicitly polling the state.